DTU-advR/TidyThursday/README.md

 install.packages("tidyverse")
 ```

 Congratulations!
 That's it!
 Now you're ready for the workshop - See you soon!
+Please be on time, we *will* start at 18.00

 ----- Do not proceed any further, we will go over the following at the workshop -----